EBISPOT/zooma/README.md

 To load data to the application in the container:

-- Edit the application.properties.example file in zooma-csv-loader
+- Edit the application.properties.example file in zooma‑csv‑loader
 - Rename it to application.properties
 - Run `mvn package` again
-- Run `java -jar zooma-csv-loader-<version>.jar` from the target directory of zooma-csv-loader while the container is running
+- Run `java -jar zooma-csv-loader-<version>.jar` from the target directory of zooma‑csv‑loader while the container is running

 ## Persist Data